tugboat

 analysis directory into the Docker image.
 For example, if

-your analysis directory is named incredible_analysis
+your analysis directory is named incredible_analysis, the corresponding

 location of your code and data files in the generated Docker image will

-be /incredible_analysis
+be /incredible_analysis.

 For the most common use-cases, there are a couple of arguments in this function that are particularly important:

-: This argument tells tugboat which directory is the one to generate
+project: This argument tells tugboat which directory is the one to generate

 the Dockerfile from.
 You can set this value yourself, or you can just use

 the default value.
-By default, tugboat uses the here::here
+By default, tugboat uses the here::here function to

 determine what directory is the analysis directory.
 To get a detailed understanding